 1.1.
 Develop Base Pattern

-Your group will generate a is 3 x 3 with at least ¼ inch squares.
+Your group will generate a grid that is 3 x 3 with at least ¼ inch squares.
 You can generate this grid at http://incompetech.com/graphpaper/lite/ and download a PDF for printing if you do not have ¼ inch graph paper.
 Label your grid axes such that the origin (0,0) is in the upper left corner.

 Design your base pattern by drawing line segments on the grid.
-To simplify the set of instructions, please only use straight line segments (no curves) and restrict these line segments to horizontal, vertical or diagonal (45° angle) lines.IMPORTANT: The number of line segments in your base pattern must be at least 30% of all possible lines in a 3 x 3 grid.
+To simplify the set of instructions, please only use straight line segments (no curves) and restrict these line segments to horizontal, vertical or diagonal (45° angle) lines.

+READ MORE

+IMPORTANT: The number of line segments in your base pattern must be at least 30% of all possible lines in a 3 x 3 grid.
 Note that a 3 x 3 grid can have at most 12 horizontal segments, 12 vertical segments, and 18 diagonal segments for a total of 42 line segments.
 After rounding up, this means that your base pattern must have at least 13 segments.

 NOTE: Teams submitting patterns with fewer than 13 segments will lose points.